broadinstitute/cromwell/README.md

 ## GET /api/workflows/:version/callcaching/diff

-**Disclaimer**: This endpoint depends on hash values being published to the metadata, which only happens as of Crowmell 28.
+**Disclaimer**: This endpoint depends on hash values being published to the metadata, which only happens as of Cromwell 28.
 Workflows run with prior versions of Cromwell cannot be used with this endpoint.
 A `404 NotFound` will be returned when trying to use this endpoint if either workflow has been run on a prior version.